How to Write an Address on a Letter (USPS Format)

 How to write an address on a letter

-Your return address should go in the top left corner of the envelope (or top of the letter).
+Put the sender's return address in the upper-left corner of the envelope's address side (or use letterhead at the top of the first page).
 Include:

 • Street address